-- vii.
-List of the members whose request of surrender has been approved by the Exchange, along with date of approval - viii.
-Break up of funds contributed into Settlement Guarantee Fund and will be updated on quarterly basis. - ix.
-Disclosure of information regarding trading activity during life cycle of contract (as mentioned in Annexure on disclosure of information regarding trading activity during life cycle of contract). - 1.15.2.
-Disclosure of suspended /expelled /defaulter members: The Exchanges which are suspending/expelling/declaring defaulter their members for irregularities/violation of regulatory measures and other various reasons, shall disclose following information on their website - i.
+- i.
 The details of member (Name, Address, Names of Promoters/ Owners/Partners/Directors of Company, Registration No. etc.) - ii.
 The details of disciplinary action taken by the stock exchange. - 1.15.3.
-Disclosure of disablement of member terminals 20: The disablement of terminals of the members along with duration of disablement due to shortage of funds, margin money etc., shall be disclosed by Exchange on its website at the end of every quarter i.e., 30th June, 30th September, 31st December and 31st March. - 1.15.4.
-Category-wise disclosure of Open Interest and turnover: All recognized stock exchanges shall also make additional disclosures on their websites (as per the format at Annexure on format for disclosure of Open Interest (OI) and turnover for various categories of market participants at individual commodity as well as overall market level and at Annexure on commodity wise format of disclosure for top participants, members and market wide position limits) 21.
+Disclosure of disablement of member terminals 27: The disablement of terminals of the members along with duration of disablement due to shortage of funds, margin money etc., shall be disclosed by Exchange on its website at the end of every quarter i.e., 30th June, 30th September, 31st December and 31st March. - 1.15.4.
+Category-wise disclosure of Open Interest and turnover: All recognized stock exchanges shall also make additional disclosures on their websites (as per the format at Annexure C on format for disclosure of Open Interest (OI) and turnover for various categories of market participants at individual commodity as well as overall market level and at Annexure D on commodity wise format of disclosure for top participants, members and market wide position limits) 28.
 The Annexure on format for disclosure of Open Interest (OI) and turnover for various categories of market participants at individual commodity contains a disclosure format for Open Interest and turnover for various categories of participants at Commodity as well as market level.
-While the Annexure on Commodity wise format of disclosure for top participants, members and market wide position limits contains commodity wise format of disclosure for top participants, members and market wide position limits.
-In this regard the stock exchanges shall:
+While the Annexure D on Commodity wise format of disclosure for top participants, members and market wide position limits contains commodity wise format of disclosure for top participants, members and market wide position limits.
+In this regard the stock exchanges shall: - i. categorize the participants in the following six categories: - a) Farmers/FPOs: It includes participants such as farmers, farmers' cooperatives, Famers Producers Organizations (FPOs) and such entities of like nature. - b) Value chain participants (VCPs): It includes participants such as Processors, Commercial users as Dal and Flour Millers, Importers, Exporters, Physical Market Traders, Stockists, Cash & Carry participants, Produces, SMEs/MSMEs & Wholesalers etc., but exclude farmers/FPOs.

-20 SEBI Circular No. SEBI/HO/CDMRD/DRMP/CIR/P/2016/93 dated 26 September 2016
+28 Inserted vide SEBI Circular no SEBI/HO/CDMRD/DNPMP/CIR/P/2019/08 dated January 04, 2019

-21 Inserted vide SEBI Circular no SEBI/HO/CDMRD/DNPMP/CIR/P/2019/08 dated January 04, 2019
+27 SEBI Circular No. SEBI/HO/CDMRD/DRMP/CIR/P/2016/93 dated 26 September 2016